Skip to Content

 6. Chop the paneer into a 2-2.5cm (¾-1") dice.

-7. Reduce the heat to medium-low and add the tomato, garam masala, ground coriander, turmeric and fenugreek and stir for 1 minute.
+7. Reduce the heat to medium-low and add the tomato, garam masala, ground coriander, and turmeric and stir for 1 minute.

 8. Pour in the water and salt, then cook for 5 minutes.